jat2211/jat2211/README.md

 - 💸 Right now, I'm [fighting](https://github.com/jat2211/data-for-good) capitalism (sort of😥) using NLP to find human rights violations by companies in 10-Ks and also work as a data engineer at a startup!
 - 📝 I’m currently learning C and JavaScript.
 - 👯 I’m looking to collaborate on any data science projects so shoot me an email at jay.trevino@columbia.edu!
 - 📽️ Spark up a conversation with me about movies!
-I love everything from horror to rom-com to horror rom-coms.
+I love everything from horror to rom-coms to horror rom-coms.
 - 📫 How to reach me: Send a pigeon or find my email somewhere on this page.
 - 😄 Pronouns: He/Him